Catholic Schoolhouse Tour 3: Week 17

 - Keep going in your Africa Lapbook!

 - Learn how to play Mancala, a game that originated in Africa, or Oware a variation of Mancala that is from West Africa this week.
 Don’t have a board or pebbles?
-You can use your own backyard to dig little divits and collect your own stones for playing with.
+You can use your own backyard to dig little divots and collect your own stones for playing with.

 - Read about Newton’s laws at Physics4Kids.com.
 Watch the cool video at the end of the page that shows the laws working in space!

 - Here is a video that shows this week’s Egg-speriment (haha get it?) from the Science book.
-You can also find videos that show lots of eggs dropping at the same time like this one.(6 eggs!)

-- You can do another first law of motion experiment at home using a toy wagon (like a radioflyer) and some balls (like tennis balls, toy balls, etc they need to be small enough to roll around in the wagon).
+- You can do another first law of motion experiment at home using a toy wagon (like a radio flyer) and some balls (like tennis balls, toy balls, etc they need to be small enough to roll around in the wagon).
 Put the balls in the wagon.
 Now grab the handle of the wagon and give it a quick jerk.
 What happens to the balls?

 - You learned about friction last week; friction is the reason objects don’t just keep going forever once they’re in motion on Earth.
 Friction with the ground, or even the air slows objects down.
 If not for friction, once an object is in motion it would keep going until acted upon by another force.
-Ice is a great surface to experiment will minimal friction; once an object gets moving on ice it tends to go a long way before slowing down.
+Ice is a great surface to experiment with minimal friction; once an object gets moving on ice it tends to go a long way before slowing down.
 If you live somewhere cold, try sliding objects along the top of a frozen lake or pond (or puddle in your yard).
 Talk about how far they go and how you have to stop them (with your hand or a stick etc) before they will stop.

 Did you miss Tour 3 week 16?
 Check it out now!

 Leave a Reply

 You must be logged in to post a comment.